 COVID-19 UPDATE: Because the coronavirus pandemic has left so many Americans jobless, the federal government has given states more flexibility in granting unemployment benefits.
 If you have questions about whether you’re eligible for unemployment benefits read our COVID-19 Unemployment Benefits and Insurance FAQ and check out Texas claimant handbook.

 Texas Unemployment Benefits and Eligibility

 A guide to unemployment benefits in Texas

-The Texas Workforce Commission (TWC) is the state agency that administers TX unemployment benefits for citizens who are out of work or partially out of work through no fault of their own.
+The Texas Workforce Commission (TWC) is the state agency that administers Texas unemployment benefits for citizens who are out of work or partially out of work through no fault of their own.

-The payment of Texas unemployment benefits is funded by employers who contribute taxes that pay for UI benefits.
-The U.S. Department of Labor allocates funds from the Federal Unemployment Tax Act that pays for operational and administrative costs.
-The Texas Unemployment Tax Act, Social Security regulations and other state and federal laws govern Texas’s unemployment benefits program.
+The payment of Texas unemployment benefits is funded by employers who contribute taxes that pay for these benefits.
+The US Department of Labor allocates funds from the Federal Unemployment Tax Act that pays for operational and administrative costs.
+The Texas Unemployment Tax Act, Social Security regulations, and other state and federal laws govern Texas’s unemployment benefits program.

 To be eligible for Texas unemployment benefits, unemployed workers must meet certain standards and qualifications.

 You can apply online for Texas unemployment benefits through Unemployment Benefit Services.
 The Texas Workforce Commission has a PDF tutorial that walks you through each step.
 It also contains the link you need to access to apply online as well as step-by-step instructions to complete your application.

 As part of your application process, you will need to complete a work search registration.
 To do so, go to WorkinTexas.com and complete that application process.
 You can also register for work in person at a Workforce Solutions office.